NCRMN170/TB132FU_twrp_device/README.md

 mka bootimage
 ```
 *
-*
 Important Note:

+ To avoid the half-screen issue, you need to download the

+ graphics_drm.cpp
+ libminuitwrp_defaults.go

- To avoid the half-screen issue, you need to download the graphics_drm.cpp and libminuitwrp_defaults.go files from https://github.com/TeamWin/android_bootable_recovery/tree/android-14/minuitwrp and replace the same files in the bootable/recovery/minuitwrp folder in the root directory of TWRP.
+ files from https://github.com/TeamWin/android_bootable_recovery/tree/android-14/minuitwrp and replace the same files in the bootable/recovery/minuitwrp folder in the root directory of TWRP.
 $~$

 *
 *